Mutaib bin Abdullah Al Saud

-Mutaib bin Abdullah Al Saud (متعب بن عبد الله آل سعود, Mutaʿib bin ʿAbdullāh ʾĀl Suʿūd, alternative spelling Miteb; born 26 March 1952) is a Saudi prince and military officer who served as Saudi Arabia's minister of the National Guard from 2013 to 2017.
-Previously he was commander of the National Guard from 2010 to 2013.
+Mutaib bin Abdullah Al Saud (متعب بن عبد الله آل سعود, Mutaʿib bin ʿAbdullāh ʾĀl Suʿūd, alternative spelling Miteb; born 26 March 1952) is a Saudi prince, son of King Abdullah and grandson of Saudi's founder King Abdulaziz, and military officer who served as Minister of the Saudi National Guard from 2013 to 2017 and commander of the National Guard from 2010 to 2013.
 He was arrested on 4 November 2017 along with other Saudi princes including Prince Al Waleed.
 He was stripped of his position as minister on the same day.
 He was released on 28 November 2017 after agreeing an "acceptable settlement" with authorities of more than $1 billion (£750m).

 Early life and education

 Prince Mutaib was born on 26 March 1952.
-However, there is another report, giving his birth year as 1953 or 12 October 1953.
-Concerning birth place the reports also vary in that some argue that he was born in Riyadh, but another one claims that his birth place is al Ulya, a village in northern Saudi Arabia.
+However, other sources report his birth year as 1953 or his birthday as 12 October 1953.
+Concerning birth place the reports also vary, some arguing that he was born in Riyadh, but another claims that his birthplace is al Ulya, a village in northern Saudi Arabia.
 His mother was Munira bint Mohammed bin Abdullah Al Otaishan who died in December 2020.

 Mutaib is one of 36 children and the third son of King Abdullah.

-Mutaib bin Abdullah and his older brother Khalid attended the Taif-Barmana School in Lebanon and secondary school in Jeddah.
+Mutaib bin Abdullah and his older brother Khalid attended Brummana High School in Lebanon and completed their secondary education in Jeddah.
 Later, he graduated from the Royal Military Academy Sandhurst as a lieutenant in 1974.
 He received a master's degree at King Khalid Military College.